SOC II

 OFAC and Anti-Money Laundering (AML) Controls

-In the world of digital economies, the risk of money laundering and fraud are at an all-time high.
+In the world of digital economies, the risk of money laundering and fraud is at an all-time high.
 Cyber-criminals use remittance services as a means to mask illegal trade and transactions.
-As a business grows, so do hackers, and they aren’t always easily distinguished nor country-specific.
+As a business grows, so do hackers, and they aren’t always easily distinguished or country-specific.
 The Patriot Act requires all persons and companies doing business in the US to comply with Office of Foreign Assets Control (OFAC) regulations.
-Organizations who knowingly or negligently disregard checking with AML blacklists before making payments to individuals can face with legal action through the US Department of Treasury.
+Organizations who knowingly or negligently disregard checking with AML blacklists before making payments to individuals can face legal action through the US Department of Treasury.
 Because of the fast-changing nature of global and intelligence activities, Checkissuing believes that an entirely digital process for AML is essential to reducing the illegal payment risk.

 OFAC is a part of the US Treasury Department that administers economic and trade sanctions based on U.S. foreign policy.
 OFAC distributes a database on Specially Designated Nationals (SDNs) which includes individuals and countries (e.g. Syria, Iran, etc.) that are sanctioned from participating in U.S. commerce.
 All Parties in the US or in non-sanctioned countries, sometimes have known money launderers.
 In the United Kingdom, the Consolidated List of Financial Sanctions Targets is an SDN-equivalent list.
-Because the US SDN list incorporates the United Nations list and the UK’s Consolidated List includes the EU list, the use of both provide virtual global coverage.
+Because the US SDN list incorporates the United Nations list and the UK’s Consolidated List includes the EU list, the use of both provides virtual global coverage.

-U.S. law requires all accounts of an OFAC-specified country or individual be blocked when such property is located in the United States or comes into the possession of U.S. individuals.
+U.S. law requires all accounts of an OFAC-specified country or individual to be blocked when such property is located in the United States or comes into the possession of U.S. individuals.
 For example, if there is an OFAC-designated party to the transaction, and the funds come from overseas, routed through a U.S. bank to an overseas bank, it must be blocked.
 The definition of assets is vast and is specifically defined within each sanction program.
-Assets and property includes anything of direct, indirect, present, future, or contingent value (including all types of bank transactions).
+Assets and property include anything of direct, indirect, present, future, or contingent value (including all types of bank transactions).
 Financial Institutions must block transactions that:

-• Are by or on behalf of a blocked individual or entity
+- Are by or on behalf of a blocked individual or entity

-• Are to or go through a blocked entity; or
+- Are to or go through a blocked entity; or

-• Are in connection with a transaction in which a blocked individual or entity has an interest.
+- Are in connection with a transaction in which a blocked individual or entity has an interest.